ipfs-inactive/website/content/docs/commands.md

 OPTIONS

   -o,         --offset      int    - Byte offset to begin writing at.
   -e,         --create      bool   - Create the file if it does not exist.
   -t,         --truncate    bool   - Truncate the file to size zero before writing.
   -n,         --count       int    - Maximum number of bytes to read.
+  --raw-leaves              bool   - Use raw blocks for newly created leaf nodes. (experimental).
+  --cid-ver,  --cid-version int    - Cid version to use. (experimental).
+  --hash                    string - Hash function to use.
+Will set Cid version to 1 if used. (experimental).

 DESCRIPTION

   Write data to a file in a given filesystem.
 This command allows you to specify a beginning offset to write to.
 The entire length of the input will be written.

   If the '--create' option is specified, the file will be created if it does not exist.
 Nonexistant intermediate directories will not be created.

+  Newly created files will have the same CID version and hash function of the parent directory unless the --cid-version and --hash options are used.

+  Newly created leaves will be in the legacy format (Protobuf) if the CID version is 0, or raw is the CID version is non-zero.
+Use of the --raw-leaves option will override this behavior.

   If the '--flush' option is set to false, changes will not be propogated to the merkledag root.
 This can make operations much faster when doing a large number of writes to a deeper directory structure.

   EXAMPLE:

       echo "hello world" | ipfs files write --create /myfs/a/b/file echo "hello world" | ipfs files write --truncate /myfs/a/b/file

   WARNING:

   Usage of the '--flush=false' option does not guarantee data durability until the tree has been flushed.
 This can be accomplished by running 'ipfs files stat' on the file or any of its ancestors.